AqwamCreates/MatrixL/docs/index.md

 ## Terms And Conditions

-By using this library, you agree to our [Terms and Conditions](TermsAndConditions.md).
+By using or possesing any copies of this library, you agree to our [Terms and Conditions](TermsAndConditions.md).